klarabau/portfolio-ads/explanation/data explanation.md

 The scores are calculated for each possible value for each step, not just the selected ones.
 However, scores for threshold methods that are not selected in a run are not valuable to our project, since the user score is only calculated for each run, meaning it only relates to the selected parameters.

-In the image below, I visualized the structure of the scores section more in-depth, as well as marked a possible walkthrough of the program in red.
+In the image below, I visualized the structure of the scores section more in-depth.
 Again, not every score is displayed here, to not make the image overly lengthy, as they repeat themselves for every possibility of every step.
 They are indiciated with a small grey dot before the name of the step.
+The user score, as already mentioned, only relates to the *selected* combination, for example in a random run: invert=true, smooth=0.050, threshold=yen.

 ![](https://github.com/klarabau/portfolio-ads/blob/main/explanation/scores%20visual.png)